electron/electron/docs/tutorial/snapcraft-guide.md

 snap install snapcraft --classic
 ```

-While it _is possible_ to install `snapcraft` on macOS using Homebrew, you are
+While it _is possible_ to install `snapcraft` on macOS using Homebrew, it
-less likely to encounter issues when running `snapcraft` on an actual Linux
+is not able to build `snap` packages and is focused on managed packages
-distribution.
-As of today, it is not able ot build `snap` packages, for instance.
+in the store.

 # Using `electron-installer-snap`